vVolodya/vVolodya/README.md

 - ⚡ Fun fact: a cat has 32 muscles in each ear

 ### 📚 My Skills Stack
-[![My Skills](https://skillicons.dev/icons?i=js,postgres,html,css,tailwind,bash,git,github&perline=10)](https://skillicons.dev)
+Right now I am focusing on frontend development, so here is a list of technologies I use or have some experience with [![My Skills](https://skillicons.dev/icons?i=js,postgres,html,css,tailwind,bash,git,github&perline=10)](https://skillicons.dev)

 ### 💬 Feel free to contact me